ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #9e5231'>Error:** we can only call hooks like `useState`, **on the top level of the function**.
 So only here is it allowed to call use state not inside an if statement, or inside another function, or inside a loop.

 **<span style='color: #495fcb'> Note:** we should really only update state using the `setter` function.

+### Don't Set State Manually

+When we don' use the `useState setter` function, we are directly mutating the state variable.
+But React is a framework which is all about immutability (and functional state update).
+And so, therefore, we can only update the state using the tools that React gives us, which ensure immutability.

+**<span style='color: #9e5231'>Error:** Never update a state variable which is an object, by not using the `setter` function, this could mutate the object in certain (*more complex*) situation, and this is a very bad practice.

+**<span style='color: #875c5c'>IMPORTANT:** So, always treat state as immutable in React.
+So, as something that you cannot change directly, but that you can only change using the tools that *React* gives.
 <!---
 [comment]: it works with text, you can rename it how you want